sericaia/fiber-reactivelondon-presentation/slides/05-fiber-reconciler.md

 - pendingProps
 - memoizedProps

-Note: pendingProps - set at the beginning of execution; memoizedProps - set at the end; (if pending === momoized, output can be reused)
+Note: - pendingProps - set at the beginning of execution;
+- memoizedProps - set at the end;
+- (if pending === momoized, output can be reused)

 ### Fiber Fields
+- stateNode

+Note: The local state associated with this fiber

+### Fiber Fields
 - pendingWorkPriority

-Note: Priorities we just saw in ReactPriorityLevel.js; helps to answer the question "What to pick next?"
+Note: - Priorities we just saw in ReactPriorityLevel.js;
+- helps to answer the question "What to pick next?"

 ### Fiber Fields
 - alternate

 Note: current flushed fiber OR work in progress fiber (one is alternate of the other); implementation detail

-### Fiber Fields
-- output

-Note: it's the return value of a function, only at leaf nodes `<p>, <span>, <div>,` ... (only for platform-specific/host components); renderer defines how output is created and updated